rspamd/rspamd/rmilter/configuration.md

 	+ Default: `X-Spam`
 - `rspamd_metric`: Rspamd metric that would define whether we reject message as spam or not (quoted string)
 	+ Default: `default`
-- `whitelist`: list of ips or nets that should be not checked with spamd
+- `whitelist`: list of ips or nets that should be not checked with Rspamd
 	+ Default: `empty`
-- `extended_spam_headers`: add extended spamd headers to messages, is useful for debugging or private mail servers (flag)
+- `extended_spam_headers`: add extended Rspamd headers to messages, is useful for debugging or private mail servers (flag)
 	+ Default: `false`
-- `spamd_never_reject`: never reject a message even if spamd action is `reject`, add header instead (flag)
+- `spamd_never_reject`: never reject a message even if Rspamd action is `reject`, add header instead (flag)
 	+ Default: `false`
 - `spamd_temp_fail`: return temporary failure if spam servers could not be reached (ignore otherwise) (flag)
 	+ Default: `false`